countr/countr/docs/commands.md

 ## c!liveboard

 Set up a liveboard in your server.
-Requires $3 Premium!
+(Premium)

 **Usage:** `c!liveboard [<channel>]`